Cent Account Broker

 A cent account in forex is a type of trading account where the base currency is expressed in cents rather than dollars.
 In a standard forex account, the minimum trading size is often 100,000 units of the base currency, but in a cent account, this is reduced to 1,000 units or even lower.
 This allows traders to engage in smaller transactions, making it more accessible for those with limited capital or those who are new to trading.

-Example: You have a cent account and you trade 1,000 units of a currency pair, it is equivalent to trading 10 cents instead of $10 in a standard account.
+Example: If you have a cent account and trade 1,000 units of a currency pair, it is equivalent to trading 10 cents instead of $10 in a standard account.

 Cent accounts are often used for educational purposes or to test trading strategies with real market conditions without risking significant amounts of capital.
 They provide a lower-risk environment for traders to gain experience and build confidence in their trading skills.